 At its simplest level, the delivery of healthcare can be broken down into two modalities — “diagnostics” and “therapeutics.”
 Diagnostics is about analyzing information from life — this can be digitized.
 Therapeutics is about affecting change upon life — this will fundamentally require a physical or molecular component to it.
 However, there is plenty of room on the diagnostics side of the health equation for digitized and virtualized delivery of care.

-Many of these diseases develop while "signaling" themselves through non-molecular pathways, depending on the disease, typically as subtle, occasional, or intermittent physiological or behavioral "signs."
-As humans, we subsequently observe these signs as symptoms, often later in a disease's stage, and sometimes too late.
+No. The signs of many diseases do not need to be limited to molecular measures, but can and should be measured non-molecularly (phenotypically) as well.
+LIFEdata can be generated without needing to physically or invasively "access" an intermediary such as blood or tissue – yielding unprecedented scalability – a key hallmark of the digital revolution."
+Diseases signal or express themselves through multiple modalities — molecular and non-molecular."
+Many of these diseases develop while expressing themselves through non-molecular pathways, depending on the disease, typically as subtle, occasional, or intermittent physiologic or behavioral "signs."
+As humans, we subsequently experience these diseases through symptoms, often later in a disease's stage, and sometimes too late.

 We define LIFEdata as sensor-measured information digitally generated from life and around life.
-We are connecting LIFEdata as learnable insights from expressions & environment to disease detection and prediction through machine learning and artificial intelligence.
+We are converting LIFEdata (learnable insights from expressions) into digital biomarkers for disease detection and drug response through machine learning and artificial intelligence.

-We are developing digital biomarkers by algorithmically training BioEngine4D via machine learning and artificial intelligence — premised around clinically-known pathophysiologies.
+BioTrillion is developing radically novel digital biomarkers by algorithmically training BioEngine4D via computer vision and artificial intelligence — premised around clinically-known and causal pathophysiology.

 Solutions that will make us realize our health had been in the dark 99% of the time in retrospect.